How To Create A To Do List In WordPress

 To-Do List Advanced Settings > Database Cleanup

-This area lets you carry out database maintenance operations associated with plugin data directly from your plugin settings area without the need to log into your web server …
+This area allows you to carry out database maintenance tasks related to plugin data directly from the plugin settings area without the need to access your server …

-This is useful if, for example, you see that to-do items you have previously deleted are still appearing on your site.
+This is useful if, for example, you see that to-do items you have already deleted are still displaying on your site.

 The following tasks can be performed in this section:

-Any database operations carried out from this screen cannot be reversed.
-If you are comfortable to perform database operations in this section, then remember to backup your WP database first.
+Any database operations you perform from this screen cannot be undone.
+If you are sure that you want to proceed with any of the database operations available in this section, then remember to backup your database first.

-If you don’t want to do site backups, then get help from a WordPress professional, or use a backup plugin.
-You can learn more about a great WordPress backup plugin that can automate your backup process here:
+If you don’t want to back up your files manually, then get professional WordPress help, or use backup plugins.
+You can read about a WordPress backup plugin that can automate your backup process here:

 User Permissions

-If you are using Individual List, the only permission that is applicable for this section is the View To-Do List permission …
+If you have selected Individual List, the only setting that is applicable for this section is the View To-Do List option …

-If you are configuring user permissions and capabilities for Group and Master List types, select the highest level capabilities that you want users to have access to for each option …
+If you are setting up user permissions and capabilities for Group and Master List types, select the highest level capabilities that you want users to have access to for each option …

 - Subscribers: Read